pieter2501/NetworkNarcotic/README.md

         * checking for syntax errors,
         * checking for logic errors,
         * building the network topology in memory,
-        * serializing this network topology into an .gns3 project file,
+        * serializing this network topology into a .gns3 project file,
         * and producing an Ansible inventory file for the entire network.

 In the end, you will have a usable network in GNS3 against which you can apply Ansible plays for further configuration.